 Chain reaction car accidents can be complicated because they generally arise when three or more vehicles are involved in a wreck.
 Disputes almost automatically arise as to who was at fault for the accident.
 In some cases, more than one party could be considered responsible, and each at-fault party could be responsible for his or her percentage of your overall damages.
 Moreover, even if one of the other parties is partially at-fault, he or she could have a claim of damages against another involved party if he or she is considered at fault as well.
 If you have been injured in a chain reaction accident due to the negligence of another driver, it is important to call a Memphis car accident attorney to begin investigating your case.
-Nahon, Saharovich & Trotz is the largest Tennessee-based personal injury law firm, and for over 25 years our firm has represented more than 30,000 clients.Proving Liability After a Chain Reaction Accident
+Nahon, Saharovich & Trotz is the largest Tennessee-based personal injury law firm, and for over 25 years our firm has represented thousands of clients.Proving Liability After a Chain Reaction Accident

 Accidents involving multiple vehicles must involve detailed investigations into the cause of the collision.
 Take, for example, a three car accident where one car rear-ends another car, pushing it into another car.
 Sometimes there may only be one person responsible for the entire accident, while other times, there may be two, if not three, people who bear some degree of responsibility.
 If the fault is spread among two or more parties, most likely there will be two or more insurance companies that will actively argue their insured is only responsible for a small percentage of your injuries.
 Each insurance company could try to immediately take your statement in the hopes of minimizing the compensation they owe to you.
 This is why you should retain legal representation of your own before speaking with an insurance adjuster.